zhinst/zhinst-labber/docs/source/features/logging.rst

 * DEBUG => 10

 One can also specify an additional file path in the ``settings.json`` where all the log messages are stored permanently.
-The desired target file can be specfied by adding an entry called ``logger_path``.
+The desired target file can be specified by adding an entry called ``logger_path``.
 (e.g "logger_path": "C:\\\\Users\\\\test\\\\zhinst_labber.log", note the double
 escaped backslash which is mandatory in the json format)